Should there be a prisoner exchange between the U.S and Pakistan?

 So, forgive our skepticism when we question what our government—through its intelligence, military, and law enforcement officials—has told us about Dr. Aafia Siddiqui, an American-educated neuroscientist who, on September 23, 2010, was sentenced to 86 years in the federal prison system following her conviction on seven counts of terrorism-related charges.

 A Pakistani national, Dr. Siddiqui was linked to terrorism activities by none other than the 9/11 mastermind Khalid Sheik Mohammed following his capture in Pakistan in March 2003 and during CIA “enhanced interrogations” and during which the admitted terrorist was subject to dozens of “waterboarding” episodes.
-Her name was leaked to American media outlets by “government officials” in April 2003 as someone connected to terror plots.
+Given the extreme torture techniques implemented on KSM, all testimony provided by him is highly questionable and most likely unreliable.
+Dr. Siddiqui’s name was leaked to American media outlets by “government officials” in April 2003 as someone connected to terror plots.
 Shortly afterwards, Dr. Siddiqui and her three children disappeared in Karachi just days after she had returned from America.
 Her family said she was kidnapped—and world opinion believes the CIA was responsible for the kidnapping.
 The following year (May 2004), during a news conference, FBI Director Robert Mueller described Dr. Siddiqui as an “al Qaeda operative and facilitator” who was wanted by the FBI in connection “with possible terrorist threats against the United States.”

 Two weeks after Ridley’s public disclosure about the “gray lady,” Dr. Siddiqui and her oldest son were reportedly “arrested” by the Afghanistan National Police in Ghazni near the residence of a provisional governor.
 She reportedly had in her possession handwritten notes that referred to a “mass casualty attack” and listed various locations including the Empire State Building, Plum Island, Statute of Liberty and the Brooklyn Bridge.
 U.S. government authorities would later charge that the notes contained information about a “dirty bomb,” chemical and biological, and other explosives along with a mortality rate for each weapon.